YuukiFST/Personal-LLM-Guide/README.md

 ## Rule 5 – Recommended LLM for Coding

-**As of my last testing** (January 2026), these are the LLMs I have tested the most and therefore have the most experience with:
+**As of my last testing** (February 2026), these are the LLMs I have tested the most and therefore have the most experience with:

-* **Claude Opus 4.5**
+* **Claude Opus 4.6**
+* **Codex 5.3**

-### Claude Opus 4.5
+### Claude Opus 4.6

-**Based on my experience**, Claude Opus 4.5 is by far the best option for coding as of **January 2026**.
-It is also the most expensive model, but the quality and reliability it provides make it worth the investment for serious development work.

-**In my opinion**, this is the only model I recommend for coding tasks.
-The gap between Opus 4.5 and other models is significant enough that I consider it the clear choice for any programming-related work.
+Released on **February 17, 2026**, the launch generated some controversy — many developers were expecting the release of Sonnet 5 instead.
+Shortly after launch, several developers noted that the new version felt less capable than its predecessor (Opus 4.5).
+However, over time that perception seems to have shifted, and currently Opus 4.6 is regarded as the best model for coding tasks.

+The closest competitor today is **Codex 5.3**, a new model from OpenAI, which is the only model that comes close to matching Opus 4.6 in coding quality.

+**In my opinion**, for serious development work, Opus 4.6 remains the clear choice.

 ---

 ## Rule 5.1 – Other LLMs and Their Use Cases

-While I only recommend **Claude Opus 4.5** for coding, other models can be useful for specific tasks:
+While I only recommend **Claude Opus 4.6** for coding, other models can be useful for specific tasks:

+### Claude Sonnet 4.6

+Released on **February 17, 2026**, I haven't tested it extensively, but from the few tests I've done, it's been impressively capable.
+It has become my go-to replacement for GPT 5.2 in certain scenarios.

+For example, when I had problems configuring files, IDEs, or text editors, I used to ask GPT 5.2 — but it often gave nonsensical answers and failed to help even after multiple attempts.
+A specific case: I was trying to make Zed automatically run `gopls` to format my `.go` files on save.
+GPT 5.2 couldn't solve it after many tries; Sonnet 4.6 resolved it quickly.

+### Gemini 3.1 Pro

+Released on **February 19, 2026**, the most noticeable change from Gemini 3 Pro to 3.1 Pro is **speed** — and not in a good way.
+The new version is significantly slower than any model I've used before, making it practically unusable in my workflow (tested within Antigravity).

 ### Gemini 3 Flash